 If you’re suffering from industrial deafness, it could be possible to make a compensation claim.
 You can start by:

-- Sending a letter to us, requesting a call-back or filling in our online claim form
+- Requesting a call-back at the top of the screen or filling in our online claim form

 - One of our solicitors will then give you a ring at a convenient time to talk through your claim